talla-ui/talla-ui/docs/content/en/docs/topics/testing/tests.md

 - {@link TestCase.tryRunAsync}
 - {@link TestCase.breakOnFail}

-In addition, the test case object provides several methods for validating rendered content and navigation state, using the _test context_.
+In addition, the test case object provides several methods for validating rendered content and navigation state, using the _test handler_.
 For more information, refer to the following article:

 - {@link test-context}